myraAnna/dateTime/README.md

 # Getting Started with dateTime Picker

+This project demonstrates the implementation of a DateTime Picker component using Material-UI (MUI) and Material-UI X within a React framework.

 ## Available Scripts

 In the project directory, you can run:
+### `npm i`
 ### `npm start`

 Runs the app in the development mode.\